David T. Van Zandt, Violin Maker in Seattle

-I made my first violin in 1980 while attending the Violin Making School of America in Salt Lake City, graduating in 1983.
-The following 4 years were spent in New York City working with William L. Monical and Son, practicing the skills of repair and restoration and helping maintain a large number of fine historical instruments.
+I made my first violin in 1980 while attending the Violin Making School of America in Salt Lake City.
+I graduated in 1983 and rounded out my training by working 4 years with William L. Monical and Son in New York City, developing skills in repair and restoration, and helping maintain a large number of fine historical instruments.

-In 1987 I moved back to Seattle to set up my workshop, where I make violins and violas for both contemporary and historical performance practice.
+In 1987 I returned to my home town of Seattle to set up my workshop, where I make violins and violas for both the modern and baroque musical communities.

-Please telephone or use the form in the Contact section for any questions you have.
-I welcome your interest in my work.
+Please telephone or use the form in the Contact section of this site for any questions you have about me or my work.

 David Van Zandt — (206) 478-9603